The NASPA Virtual Ticket—another pathway to engage with #NASPA2020

-That may be a strange thing to hear from the individual who oversees the NASPA Online Learning Community.
-One might think that such a person must have been an early advocate who always believed that quality education could come just as easily from a computer as a classroom; who had taken part in multiple MOOCs and has dozens of Lynda certifications under their belt; who would whip out a phone on the subway platform and get some quick lessons in on the way to a coffee date.
+That may be a strange thing to hear from the person who oversees NASPA Online.
+One might think that such a person must have been an early advocate who always believed that quality education could come just as easily from a computer as a classroom and who could whip out a phone on the subway platform and get some quick lessons in on the way to a coffee date.

 The answer to that question, as I’ve come to understand it, is that you won’t.
 The experiences are, undoubtedly, different.

 What I have learned in the intervening years is that different does not mean less valuable.
 And, in fact, if we zoom out and allow ourselves to think critically about systems of education and access to them, figuring in differences in learning styles and working habits, some of those variances actually make online education more valuable in certain aspects than its brick and mortar counterpart.

 No question about what first comes to mind – the expense.
 We all know budgets are shrinking.
 Professional development funds are usually the first thing to be cut.
 And yet, the need for “pro-dev” does not diminish as our dollars do.